-Attachment 2: Summary of Impacts

-Resource Area Impact Significance Before Mitigation Potential Mitigation Significance After Mitigation

-Greenhouse Gas Emissions

-Impact 8-1: Short-Term Construction-Related and Long- Term Operational-Related Effects to Greenhouse Gases No Mitigation Required Not Applicable

-Beneficial

-Hazards and Hazardous Materials

-Impact 9-1: Short-Term Construction-Related Effects to Hazards and Hazardous Materials Potentially Significant Mitigation Measure 9-1 The Regulatory Setting in Attachment 1 includes applicable laws and regulations that apply to accident-related hazards and risk of upset.
+Attachment 2: Summary of Impacts Resource Area Impact Significance Before Mitigation Potential Mitigation Significance After Mitigation Less Than Significant Impact 6-2: Long-Term Operational- Related Effects to Energy Demand No Mitigation Required Not Applicable Beneficial Geology, Soils and Minerals • Impact 7-1: Short-Term Mitigation Measure 7-1 Potentially Construction-Related and Long- Significant and Term Operational-Related Effects to Geology, Seismicity, and Soils Potentially Significant The Regulatory Setting in Attachment 1 includes applicable laws and regulations that provide protection of geology and soils.
 CARB does not have the authority to require implementation of mitigation related to new or modified facilities that would be approved by local jurisdictions.
 The ability to require such measures is under the purview of jurisdictions with local or State land use approval and/or permitting authority.
 New or modified facilities in California would qualify as a "project" under CEQA.
 The jurisdiction with primary approval authority over a proposed action is the Lead Agency, which is required to review the proposed action for compliance with CEQA statutes.
 Project-specific impacts and mitigation measures would be identified during the environmental review by agencies with project-approval authority.
-Recognized practices that are routinely required to avoid upset and accident-related impacts include: Proponents of new or modified facilities constructed as a compliance response will coordinate with local land use agencies to seek entitlements for development including the completion of all necessary environmental review requirements (e.g., CEQA).
-The local land use agency or governing body will certify that the environmental document was prepared in compliance with applicable regulations and will approve the project for development.
-Potentially Significant and Unavoidable
+Recognized practices that are routinely required to avoid and/or minimize impacts to geology and soils include: Unavoidable Proponents of new or modified facilities constructed because of reasonably foreseeable compliance responses to new regulations would coordinate with local or State land use agencies to seek entitlements for development including the completion of all necessary environmental review requirements (e.g., CEQA).
+The local or State land use agency or governing body would certify that the environmental document was prepared in compliance with applicable regulations and would approve the project for development.
+Based on the results of the environmental review, proponents would implement all mitigation measures identified in the environmental document to reduce or substantially lessen the environmental impacts on soil erosion and the loss of topsoil.
+The definition of actions required to mitigate potentially significant geology and soil